kubernetes-csi/external-provisioner/README.md

 * `--provisioner`: This option was used to set a provisioner name to look for in the StorageClass.
 Currently, the option does not have any effect and the external-provisioner uses the CSI driver name.

+* `--leader-election-type`: This option was used to choose which leader election resource type to use.
+Currently, the option defaults to `endpoints`, but will be removed in the future to only support `Lease` based leader election.

 ### CSI error and timeout handling
 The external-provisioner invokes all gRPC calls to CSI driver with timeout provided by `--timeout` command line argument (15 seconds by default).